MicrosoftDocs/bot-docs/articles/designing-bots/capabilities/global-handler.md

 Now let us see the case with Node:

-On Node we will be using triggerActions in order to tell the framework what are the triggers that will lead to the activation of certain dialogs.
+On Node we will be using triggerActions to tell the framework what are the triggers that will lead to the activation of certain dialogs.

 For example, for the cancel dialog: